 The day came and Dad agreed to me doing the climb.
 I strapped in, dug the spikes into the tree trunk and leaned in to flip the trunk belt up higher so I could step higher and repeat.
 By the time I made 20 feet, I had it down and was easily ‘walking‘ up the side of this pole to heaven of a tree.
 Every 10 or 15 steps, I’d glance down to see Dad getting smaller and smaller.
 More of the surrounding neighborhood became visible and then the county.
 I could see the freeway in the east and the fog bank that still covered the coast of the Pacific ocean.
 Good Lord, I was high up!
 I’d never been this high up a tree before, and with still lots more steps needed, I kept on climbing, and climbing for what felt like an hour.

 Then I noticed, the tree was moving in the wind.
 This gave me pause not because moving trees bothered me, I was used to that, but because now I was high enough that I half expected to see small aircraft pass below and one of the few clouds in the sky was now close enough to reach out and touch.
-I was pretty sure I was breaking mare laws of physics than was wise.
+I was pretty sure I was just barely on the safe side of several laws of physics.

-Looking up, I could see the branch was within reach, only about 10 more feet, no sweat, but, oh no, I recognized a big problem.
+Looking up, I could see the target branch now very close, only about 10 more feet, no sweat, but, oh no, I recognized a big problem.
 There was no good place for me to strap in to cut off the giant branch.

 Visualize a tree trunk splitting into two directions, like a huge “Y”.
 The left branch had to go because it was the threat, which meant I had to sit on the right branch.
 Anything below put me at risk if the tree split it would easily snap my belt and with nothing holding me against the tree, I’d have to solve the problem of un-powered human flight as I fell the hundred some odd feet back to the ground.
 But what do I tie off to, if I’m sitting on the other fork?
 When the large branch begins to break free, it’s going shake the whole tree violently and could easily throw me out into what was likely the thin air of the stratosphere.